 - It can be private.

 In the US, 44% of the population has listened to a podcast.
-You can bet your bottom dollar that a huge proportion of that 44% are in regular employment, and know and understand how to consume podcasts on their personal, mobile devices.
+You can bet your bottom dollar that a huge proportion of that 44% are in regular employment.
+They know and understand how to consume podcasts on their personal, mobile devices.
 22% of listening is done in the car, which is something you definitely can’t do with video if you’re driving!

 And 50% of all US homes are podcast fans, according to Nielsen figures from August 2017.
 Statistics for the UK are “inching up”, according to RAJAR research.
 Acceptance of podcasting as a digestible, entertaining and effective way to consume information is high, and it’s technology that’s relatively easy to grasp.
 You are already fully equipped with the tools you need to start listening if you own a smartphone, a laptop or a smart TV.